A Tourist in Rome - Imperial Fora

 In the 1st photo below, taken from the eastern end of Caesar's Forum, you can see the Temple of Venus Genetrix in the distance, with the Victor Emmanuel Monument in the background, and the pillars of the left side of Caesar's Forum near the center.
 Behind the pillars is the Basilica Argentaria.
 Back in the day, those pillars would have continued running off the left edge of that 1st photo below into the foreground, then crossed the image right in front of my camera, then run along the right edge of the image back toward the Temple of Venus Genetrix, enclosing the forum.
 The eastern end of Caesar's Forum was lined up with the eastern end of the back of the Curia in the Roman Forum, that brown brick cube of a building further away from the street, though the Curia was built later than the original version of Caesar's Forum and was not part of the original plan of the Forum.
 Senators could exit out the back doors of the Curia end end up right in Caesar's Forum - how convenient for Caesar's propaganda purposes.
 This 1st photo below also gives a good idea of the difference between ground level in ancient times versus now.
 Today's ground level is at the top of the retaining wall on the right edge.
 Ground level for Caesar was about 15 or 20 feet down.
 Floods from the Tiber River, erosion from the hills, and garbage from the inhabitants have all contributed to raise the ground level of Rome by an average of 20 feet above Caesar's cold footprints.
 This phenomenon is explained in this podcast episode.
-The statue of Caesar on the right is located on Via dei Fori Imperiali, right in front of Caesar's Forum.
+The statue of Caesar in the 2nd and 3rd photos below is located on Via dei Fori Imperiali, right in front of Caesar's Forum.
+The 3rd photo shows the base, which identifies the statue as Caesar, dictator for life, with the inscription Anno X (year 10) A Fascibvus Renovatis (of the Fascist Era), since this statue was erected in 1932, ten years after Mussolini seized power on October 28, 1922.